Joining St George in Year 7

 Once your child has joined St George, work still continues to ensure transition is as smooth as possible.

-- Year 7 Settling-in Evening – This will be held on THURSDAY 27TH SEPTEMBER 2018 at 5.30PM and is for Year 7 students and their parents only.
+- Year 7 Settling-in Evening – This is for Year 7 students and their parents only.
 We offer parents the opportunity to meet their child’s tutor and review how they have settled in during their first half term.

-- Year 7 Parents’ Evening – This will be on WEDNESDAY 24TH APRIL 2019 at 5PM and will provide parents the opportunity to meet their child’s individual subject teachers.
+- Year 7 Parents’ Evening – This provides parents the opportunity to meet their child’s individual subject teachers.

 Additionally, specialist support is available for those who might need it and these programmes can be offered in consultation with staff and parents:

 - Nurture Group - This is small group for those who might need more support with the change from primary to secondary school

 - Friendship Groups – To develop and support new friendships

 - ELSA Support – 1:1 sessions for those who need a little extra support to settle in